 Thanks so much for joining me again this week.
 Have some feedback you'd like to share?
 Leave a note in the comment section below!

 If you enjoyed this episode, please share it using the social media buttons you see at the bottom of the post.

-If you have any questions, head on over to AskPat.com.
-This bite-sized show has more than two million downloads and counting!
+If you have any questions (or would like answers to hear previously submitted voicemail questions!), head on over to AskPat.com.
+This bite-sized show has over two million downloads and counting!

-And finally, don’t forget to subscribe to the show on iTunes to get automatic updates, or even better, download the new SPI Mobile App, now available for both iOS and Android.
-It’s free!
+And finally, don’t forget to subscribe to the show on iTunes to get automatic updates.

 Special thanks to Mark for joining me this week.
 Until next time!